 The documents required for a complete submission may be waived, in whole or in part, in writing by the Economic Development Officer - Heritage Planning in consultation with Building and Planning staff if it is deemed appropriate.
+Reasons for waiver include, but are not limited to, the unexpected loss of the property.
+Waiver of documents will be established at the pre-submission meeting with the applicant.

-The applicant will be required to pay the established fee for the repeal of a heritage designation by-law as outlined in the City's Consolidated Fees By-law.
-The applicant is also responsible for any additional fees incurred as a result of the application which may include peer review or appeal to the LPAT.
+The applicant will be required to pay the established fee for the demolition of a heritage property as outlined in the City's Consolidated Fees By-law.
+The applicant is also responsible for any additional fees incurred as a result of the application which may include peer review or appeal to the Ontario Land Tribunal (OLT).